-32) Notwithstanding the details shown on plans ref: LG(92)30 rev.P01 (Nutsford Vale Improvement Works) finalised specification of the proposed mitigation measures to Nutsford Vale (including works to Japanese Knotweed)shall be submitted to, and approved in writing by, the City Council as local planning authority.
-The development shall be implemented in accordance with the approved details.
+32) Notwithstanding the details shown on plans ref: LG(92)30 rev.P01 (Nutsford Vale Improvement Works) prior to commencement of development finalised specification of the proposed mitigation measures to Nutsford Vale (including works to Japanese Knotweed), and any off site mitigation works shall be submitted to, and approved in writing by, the City Council as local planning authority.
+The development shall be implemented in accordance with the approved details, not later than 12 months from the date the buildings are first occupied.